Feb

 But one thing unites them: a great desire and a boundless energy to serve solopreneurs.
 The Heroes are leaders, inspirations, and valued resources to the solopreneur world.

-This list is not comprehensive and it’s not the final word on the subject.
 Far from it.
 The Heroes represent hundreds and hundreds of people who help us solopreneurs every day.
 And in the comments below, I invite you to tell us about your heroes, because they all deserve recognition.

 To put this list to work, check out the heroes’ Web sites or look them up on Twitter.
 I’ve also made a solopreneur heroes list on Twitter that you can use.